-Questions and issues for concern are numerous today as we appraise the work done since Monterrey in 2002.
-What should be done to close these gaps?
-The Civil Society Forum in Doha as well as the main UN International Conference on the Review of the Financing for Development process should be able to stimulate debate and call for concrete action on what can be done to move the international community to live up to their commitments.
+Questions and issues for concern are numerous today, as we appraise the work done since Monterrey in 2002.
+In order to bring an answer to the question about what should be done to close these gaps, The Civil Society Forum in Doha as well as the main UN International Conference on the Review of the Financing for Development process, the UN International Conference on the Economic and Financial Crisis and its impact on development in June 2009, and more recently the UN Summit on the MDGs and the BWI Civil Society Policy For a, have tried to stimulate debate and call for concrete action on what can be done to move the international community to live up to their commitments.
 One of the main focuses is Official Development Aid (ODA) which has decreased over the past recent years, while at the same time the needs in developing countries to respond to poverty and other challenges have been increasing.
 The food crisis the climate change challenges seem to be getting worse.

-From Monterrey to Doha: The road covered so far in the FfD process
+From Monterrey to New York through Doha: The road covered in the FfD process